Lot4Fun/DLISE/README.md

 '
 ```

-Run following command.
-If you need to download CMEMS dataset, enter CMEMS ID and PASSWORD.
+Run the following command.
+If you need to download the CMEMS dataset, enter the CMEMS ID and PASSWORD.

 ```bash
 cd DLISE/tools